stablekernel/aqueduct/source/docs/testing/tests.md

 ## Using a TestClient

-A `TestClient` creates requests (instances of `TestRequest`), which have execution methods (like `get` and `post`) that returns responses (instances of `TestResponse`).
+A `TestClient` creates requests (instances of `TestRequest`), which have execution methods (like `get` and `post`) that return responses (instances of `TestResponse`).
 The purpose of an Aqueduct test is to ensure that a request elicits the intended response.
 For example, you may want to make sure that a request with all the right parameters returns a response with the expected status code and JSON response body.
 Likewise, you may want to ensure that a request with some invalid parameters returns a response with the appropriate error information.

 A `TestClient` provides constant information - like the base URL, default headers or default credentials - to the instances of `TestRequest` it creates.
 There are three methods for creating a request.
 The path is a required argument to each and need not include the base URL, port or any other information other than the path.
 The most basic method for creating a request is simply `request` (we'll discuss the other three shortly):